zhufuyi/grpc_examples/registerDiscovery/etcd/README.md

 ## GRPC Registration and Discovery Example

-### Using
+### Run the etcd service

-Script to run the etcd service docker-compose.yml
+Run the etcd service with the script docker-compose.yml

 ```yaml
 version: "3"